Baked Penne Pasta

 While pasta is boiling you can whip together your creamy cheese filling.

-In a large mixing bowl, combine ingredients for the filling: ricotta, egg, mozzarella, parmesan, salt, and pepper.
+In a large mixing bowl, combine ingredients for the filling: ricotta, egg, part of the mozzarella, Parmesan, salt and some fresh minced herbs.
 Give it a good stir.

 Mix the Pasta with the Creamy Filling